-This class does not require a textbook.
-Reading materials will consist primarily of peer-reviewed journal articles and other reliable publications such as news, popular science articles, and podcasts (all posted on Moodle).
-These are required and will be discussed in-class activities.
+This class uses a publicly available textbook, Limnology by Joseph kalff (linked on Moodle as well).
+Reading materials will also consist of peer-reviewed journal articles and other reliable publications such as news, popular science articles, and podcasts (all posted on Moodle).
+These are required and will be discussed during class activities.